ledeuns/curldump/README.md

 curldu.mp needs a webserver (Nginx/Apache) to handle Chunked Transfer Encoding (used when content is piped)

 ## Credits :
 curldu.mp is an alternative to http://chunk.io under the free software ISC licence.
+You can freely install it on your own server.
 Fork me at https://github.com/ledeuns/curldump.